6808/6808.github.io/labs/lab3.md

 1. Find the rotation matrix closest to the average matrix using `nearestRotation` (declared in `Geometry.swift`).
 You can use the sum matrix without dividing by the count, because `nearestRotation` will take care of that.
+Use `try! nearestRotation(...)` to disable error propagation, i.e. ignore errors.

 The final result can be converted back into a quaternion, or used directly in matrix form.